Techcable/math496T-spring2026/README.md

-# Mathematics in Lean
+# Computer Verification of Mathematical Proofs: Math486T, Spring 2026

-This tutorial depends on Lean 4, VS Code, and Mathlib.
+This course is based on Mathematics in Lean (MIL) tutorial, which depends on Lean 4, VS Code, and Mathlib.
-You can find the textbook both online and in this repository in
+You can find the original MIL textbook both online and in this repository in
 [html format](https://leanprover-community.github.io/mathematics_in_lean/)
 or as a
 [pdf document](https://leanprover-community.github.io/mathematics_in_lean/mathematics_in_lean.pdf).

-The book is designed to be read as you work through examples and exercises, using a copy of this repository on your computer.
+It is best if you make a copy of this math486T repository on your computer.
 Alternatively, you can use Github Codespaces or Gitpod to run Lean and VS Code in the cloud.

-This version of *Mathematics in Lean* is designed for [Lean 4](https://leanprover.github.io/) and [Mathlib](https://github.com/leanprover-community/mathlib4).
+This version of *Math496T* is designed for [Lean 4](https://leanprover.github.io/) and [Mathlib](https://github.com/leanprover-community/mathlib4).
-For the Lean 3 version, see [https://github.com/leanprover-community/mathematics_in_lean3](https://github.com/leanprover-community/mathematics_in_lean3).

 ## To use this repository on your computer